underscorefunk/build-apps-with-rust/src/ui/conditional_display_and_the_show_macro.md

 Leptos provides a conditional tag to make this a bit more straight forward.
 The show tag also offers some optimizations.
 It will not processes branches that are already active if no changes have been made.
 Raw `if` statements will evaluate their predicate and evaluate their success scopes each time.
 More details can be found in the [official documentation](https://docs.rs/leptos/latest/leptos/fn.Show.html).

 The `<Show>` tag requires two properties, both of which are closures.
-- when: A cosure for the predicate.
+- when: A closure for the predicate.
 It will be run to see if it is true or not.
 If true, the children of the `<Show>` tag will be printed.
 - fallback: A closure that returns what to display if the predicate is false.
 This is like the else branch.

 ```rust